What is the Anomaly Detector API?

 |Adjust anomaly detection boundaries.||The Anomaly Detector API automatically creates boundaries for anomaly detection.
 Adjust these boundaries to increase or decrease the API's sensitivity to data anomalies, and better fit your data.|

 Check out this interactive demo to understand how Anomaly Detector works.
 To run the demo, you need to create an Anomaly Detector resource and get the API key and endpoint.

-To learn how to call the Anomaly Detector API, try this Azure Notebook.
-This web-hosted Jupyter Notebook shows you how to send an API request and visualize the result.
+To learn how to call the Anomaly Detector API, try this Notebook.
+This Jupyter Notebook shows you how to send an API request and visualize the result.

 The Anomaly Detector API is a RESTful web service, making it easy to call from any programming language that can make HTTP requests and parse JSON.